-Ivy league haircuts are always in style.
+Ivy League haircuts are always in style.
 So, if you don’t know which one to choose, go for ivy league.
 All men out there, from the smallest toddler to the most respected senior, can try this hairstyle at least once in their lifetime.

-Dashing and Smart Ivy League Haircuts for Men
+The Best Ivy League Haircuts for Men

 The classical Ivy League haircut is a variation of crew cuts.
 The accent of this style is on the top hair, which is long enough to make a side part.
 This hairstyle can be created with bangs of different length.
 It is also sometimes called Harvard clip or a Princeton cut.
 All the names clearly point to a clean cut style, which is perfect for just any occasion.

-1. Textured Ivy League hairstyle
+1. Textured Ivy League Hairstyle

 This textured cut is great for men with dark blond thick hair.
 There is no variation from the classics, so the sleek look is guaranteed.
 All that needs to be done is adding some texture to the top part and brushing it to the side.
 No gel needed.

-2. Ivy League waves
+2. Ivy League Waves

 What do you do if your hair is wavy?
 Forget about Ivy League?
 No way.
 Wavy hair looks great if the haircut is properly made.
 Leave some hair on top to make the side part and cut it short on the sides.
 This will create a great Ivy League look.
 Wavy hair will need some hair gel to stay neat.

-3. Blond Ivy League
+3. Blonde Ivy League

 4. Short spikes